Quanzat/cse15l-lab-reports/Lab4/lab-report-4-week-8.md

 ### Discussion

-* Considering this bug, it is possible to fix the code within 10 lines as we would need to add in some code that check if the close parenthesis is also on the same line as the open parenthesis.
-If two parentheses is not on the same line then the code would break and return `[]` as the correct output.
+* Considering this bug, it is possible to fix the code within 10 lines as we would need to add in some code with the logic that it continue checking for next indexes until it reaches a close bracket or close parenthesis.
+Moreover, if there is empty lines in between, then the code should move on to the next index.
+With this logic, the code should keep checking until it completely go through the entire snippet and treat it as there were no empty indexes in between.

 ## Reviewed Implementation